 Ad inventory still needs to be sold and during economic slowdowns you can find deals.
 Channels you can advertise through include search engines, social media platforms, websites, TV stations, and radio stations.
 During this time, be sure to utilize your contacts at media groups.

 We advertise many of our clients on Facebook and right now the social media platform is providing grants to small businesses who utilize Facebook Ads.
-To learn more and apply for your own business, go here.
+To learn more and apply for your own business, click here.

 To attract customers, your target audience needs to know why they should choose your business over someone else’s.
-This is where marketing comes in to educate others- both current and potential customers- about your business and how it’ll serve a need they have.
+This is where marketing comes in hand to educate others- both current and potential customers- about your business and how it’ll serve a need they have.

 Marketing gives you business insights, and in today’s digital world where you can track a prospect’s every move in the buyer’s journey, it gives a lot of customer insights.
-You can learn customer’s buying behavior, experiences with your brand, beliefs and needs.
+You can learn customers’ buying behavior, experiences with your brand, beliefs and needs.

 Marketing keeps your business in people’s minds after a transaction is over and before they need you again.
 To turn first-time customers into lifelong fans who will sustain your business, you have to establish relationships with people who’ve interacted with your business.
-Sending post-purchase emails, replying to customers on social media, and promoting special offers or information on new services are just a few of the ways that marketing can help you stay in touch with your target audience.
+Sending post-purchase emails, replying to customers on social media, and promoting special offers or information on new services are just a few ways that marketing can help you stay in touch with your target audience.

-While setting up a shop in your neighborhood may bring in some walk-in business, marketing extends your reach and draws attention to what you’re selling so that people can buy it.
+While setting up shop in your neighborhood may bring in some walk-in business, marketing extends your reach and draws attention to what you’re selling so that people can buy it.